visigoth/lobster/docs/api/v3spa-lobster.md

 Delete a project and all of the stored files associated with that project.

+## `GET /projects/:name/json`

+Convert a Lobster project into a JSON representation for visualization.
+The `POST` body must contain a complete Lobster policy definition.

+Returns a result of type `application/vnd.v3spa.module+json`.
+This includes a graph of all domains, ports, and connections in the project.

 ## `POST /projects/:name/import/selinux`

 Convert an SELinux policy module to Lobster, and store the result in the given project namespace.

-The `POST` body is an SELinux in JSON format.
+The `POST` body is an SELinux policy in JSON format.

 In the future this endpoint will create a separate Lobster file for each module in the SELinux policy.
 For the time being, this endpoint will put everything